Social Security Disability in New Hampshire and Vermont: Lawyers, Applying and Denial Rates.

 Here is a link to a page on my site if you want more information on applying for SSDI or SSI.

+Some people believe that all claims are denied at application, however, this is not true.
 You may be interested in what the denial rate is for VT and NH at the application and reconsideration stages.
 In New Hampshire the denial rate at the initial level is 41.3% and at the recon level it is 62.2%.
 In Vermont at the initial level it is 50.5% and at recon 82.9%.
 These statistics are for the year 2006 and the source is FY 2006 DIODS EXTRACT.

 Hearing Office or ODAR Address, SSA Office Locations and Processing Time.